Jbot-0132/NumworksGames/README.md

 # NumworksGames
 Some games I did for the Numworks calculator.
 I hope you will enjoy it !

-1- If you need to share it, add a credit.
+1- If you need to share it, add a credit. \n
 2- Don't forget to enjoy it.
 3- Don't forget the 1st and 2nd rules.